UW-Advanced-Robotics-Lab/lab-wiki/docs/Waterloo-Steel:Platform-Setup.md

 ### 0.1.3 :star: NO MACHINE --> Jetson Orin (for GPU acc)

-- Available: Android, IOS, Linux, Mac
+- Available: Android, IOS, Linux, Mac, Win

   - Fast and efficient and more secure than VNC, lighter than xrdp